smathur-splunk/workshops/docs/custom_dash.md

 	![Data links configuration](images/custom_datalinks.png)

-8. You can now click on a dashboard, click the 3 dots next to your dimension values, and click your data link to go to the custom URL that you set.
+8. You can now click on a chart, click the 3 dots next to your dimension values, and click your data link to go to the custom URL that you set.

 	![Data link example](images/custom_datalinkmenu.png)